 Preparation for the menopause

-Physically our bodies may be under extra pressure during the menopausal years, as our hormones try to rebalance.
+Physically our bodies may be under extra pressure during the menopausal years, as the hormones try to rebalance.
 Our bodies are designed for this process.
 However if we are under great pressure from the way we are living or have been living during the previous years, we may struggle.
 Regular exercise and good nutrition are essential.

 Our attitude to these changes will have an impact on how we experience and cope with the menopausal years.
 Meditation and mindfulness can help the transition.